Skip To Content

 4. Review Your Medications

-You could be taking medications that are contributing to bleeding or swelling gums.
+You could be taking medications that are contributing to bleeding or swollen gums.
 Look over your medications and ask your doctor about potential side effects.
-Stopping certain medications or changing your oral hygiene routine can help limit bleeding gums caused by medications.
+Stopping certain medications or changing your oral hygiene routine can help limit bleeding gums caused by drugs, such as blood thinners, antihypertensives, and certain antidepressants.
 Speak with your doctor before adjusting the medications you take.

 5. Quit Smoking or Vaping